Your guide to dining in DC’s tree-lined, off-the-beaten-path neighborhoods

 Nestled on the border of DC and Maryland, Friendship Heights is home to high-end and independent retailers along with great restaurant options.
 Sushiko is one of the area’s most popular Japanese restaurants, serving fresh sushi in sleek environs.
 Brothers and sushi chefs Handry and Piter Tjan are in charge, coming up with new sushi roll creations on a regular basis.
 For a culinary adventure, try the tasting menu at Kobo, the highly regarded restaurant-within-a-restaurant.
 If you’re in the mood for family-style Italian fare, grab a table at Maggiano’s Little Italy.

-Glover Park, which sits adjacent to Georgetown, is home to cozy restaurant options like Slate Wine Bar, a homey spot featuring sustainably produced wines and new American cuisine.
-Kimpton’s Glover Park Hotel is home to Casolare Ristorante + Bar, an Italian restaurant from celeb chef Michael Schlow.
+Glover Park, which sits adjacent to Georgetown, is home to cozy restaurant options like the Kimpton’s Glover Park Hotel's Casolare Ristorante + Bar, an Italian restaurant from celeb chef Michael Schlow.